 Once impairment is recognized the asset will not be written back to cost, even if the asset or investment subsequently increases in fair value.
-The factors considered by management in performing this assessment include current operating results, trends and prospects, and the effects of obsolescence, demand, competition and other economic factors.
-Impairment losses of \$1,656,863 were recognized during the year ended December 31, 2018.
+The factors considered by management in performing this assessment include current operating results; trends and prospects; and the effects of obsolescence, demand, competition and other economic factors.
+Impairment losses of \$1,668,161 and \$1,656,863 were recognized during the years ended December 31, 2019 and 2018, respectively.